extremeshok/kiosk-monitor/README.md

 When `PROFILE_TMPFS=true`, the value of `PROFILE_ROOT` is treated as the persistent on-disk copy that seeds the tmpfs runtime directory.

-Set `BROWSER=firefox` in `/etc/kiosk-monitor/kiosk-monitor.conf` (or export it before running the installer) to switch the kiosk engine.

 ### Faster Launch Tips (Pi-class hardware)
 - **Run the profile from RAM:** set `PROFILE_TMPFS=true` and optionally `PROFILE_SYNC_BACK=true` to rsync changes back to disk on exit.
 The default tmpfs path is `/dev/shm/kiosk-monitor`; customise with `PROFILE_TMPFS_PATH` if needed.
 - **Keep the seed warm:** combine `PROFILE_SYNC_BACK=true` with `PROFILE_SYNC_INTERVAL=900` (for example) so the tmpfs profile is mirrored back to persistent storage every 15 minutes.
-- **Seed from a tarball:** build a tuned profile once (for Chromium: `tar -cf /var/lib/kiosk-monitor/profile.tar .config/chromium/Default`; for Firefox, archive your dedicated profile directory) and point `PROFILE_ARCHIVE` to it.
+- **Seed from a tarball:** build a tuned profile once (for example, `tar -cf /var/lib/kiosk-monitor/profile.tar .config/chromium/Default`) and point `PROFILE_ARCHIVE` to it.
 Extraction into tmpfs is much quicker than replaying thousands of tiny file operations.
 - **Pre-warm on boot:** leave `PREWARM_ENABLED=true` (and optionally extend `PREWARM_PATHS`) so the watchdog touches the browser binary/profile before launch, reducing SD-card cold start times.
 - **Defer the first launch:** set `SESSION_READY_DELAY=15` (and/or a `SESSION_READY_CMD`) to give the desktop stack a chance to finish initialising before the kiosk browser starts.
 - **Skip the initial URL wait:** if the dashboard is occasionally slow, set `WAIT_FOR_URL=false` so Chromium begins loading immediately while the watchdog continues health checks in the background.